praveek/launch.en/help/extension-dev/modules/edge/condition-types.md

 ---
-title: Condition types
+title: Condition types for edge extensions
-seo-title: Condition types
+seo-title: Condition types for edge extensions
-description: Condition types
+description: Condition types for edge extensions
-seo-description: Condition types
+seo-description: Condition types for edge extensions
 ---

-# Condition types in edge extensions
+# Condition types for edge extensions

+A condition-type library module evaluates whether something is true or false.
+What it evaluates is up to you.

 >[!IMPORTANT]
 >
 >This document covers condition types for edge extensions.
 If you are developing a web extension, see the guide on [condition types for web extensions](../web/condition-types.md) instead.
 >
 >This document also assumes you are familiar with library modules and how they are integrated in Platform Launch extensions.
 If you require an introduction, see the overview on [library module formatting](./format.md) before returning to this guide.

-A condition-type library module evaluates whether something is true or false.
-What it evaluates is up to you.

 For example, if you wanted to evaluate whether the user is on the host `example.com`, your module may look like this: